ibm-watson-iot/iot-nodejs/README.md

 Devices
 ===============================

-*DeviceClient* is device client for the Internet of Things Foundation service.
+*DeviceClient* is device client for the IBM Watson Internet of Things Platform service.
 You can use this client to connect to the service, publish events from the device and subscribe to commands.